 Commonwealth Information Orders

-The FCFCOA can require any person to provide the court’s Registry Manager with information they have about the child’s location.
-The FCFCOA can also require the secretary of a department or authority who may have knowledge of the other parent’s whereabouts to disclose that to the FCFCOA.
-Orders of this nature (Commonwealth Information Orders) are often made to obtain information from Centrelink, Medicare, the Australian Tax Office and Child Support.
+The court can require any person to provide the court’s Registry Manager with information they have about a child’s location.
+The court can also require the secretary of a department or authority who may have knowledge of the other parent’s whereabouts to disclose that to the court.
+The court may make Commonwealth Information Orders to obtain information from Centrelink, Medicare, the Australian Tax Office and Child Support.

 Publication Orders

-The FCFCOA can also make Publication Orders.
-These Orders are generally a last resort.
+The court can also make Publication Orders (generally as a last resort).
 They enable the media to report limited details and publish photos of missing children and the person they are thought to be with.
 As each case is different, the terms of the Publication Order can vary.

 Location Orders

-A Recovery Order or Location Order must be sought by way of an application to the FCFCOA.
-An applicant must either have existing parenting orders, have FCFCOA proceedings on foot or have made an initiating application seeking parenting orders.
+A Recovery Order or Location Order must be sought by way of an application to the court.
+An applicant must have existing parenting orders, have court proceedings on foot, or have filed an Initiating Application seeking parenting orders.

 If the parties involved only have a parenting plan or a verbal agreement about who the children live with and spend time with, when they apply for a location order they must also apply for parenting orders.